Here's How You Can Help Your Baby Develop a Healthy Gut

 However, not all prebiotics are the same, so choose with care.
 Scientific research has shown that a 9:1 GOS/IcFOS+ prebiotics blend promotes a healthy gut bacteria profile and supports the body’s natural defences10

 Your baby’s gut is immature during infancy.
-Right nutrition in the first 1000 days (from conception to two years) is critical to facilitate the natural maturation of the gut.
-Nutrition during the first 1000 days not only impacts baby’s short term health, but it also profoundly impacts long-term health.
+The right nutrition in the first 1000 days (from conception to two years) is critical to facilitate the natural maturation of the gut.
+Nutrition during the first 1000 days not only impacts baby’s short term health but it also profoundly impacts long-term health.

 Gut problems during infancy may lead to gut disorders27, to behaviour challenges28, to allergies 21, to diabetes and obesity29 and to generally a lower quality30 of life later on.

 It is important to encourage the growth of friendly bacteria in your baby’s gut.
 That way, they can continue helping the gut maintain your baby’s overall health and well-being31.

 Nurturing a healthy gut in your children from the very beginning can help ensure their long term health.